networknt/light-doc/content/en/tutorial/common/discovery/consul.md

 # but your service will call check endpoint with heart beat to indicate it is alive.
 This requires that the service
 # is built on top of light-4j and the above options are not available.
 For example, your service is behind NAT.
 ttlCheck: true
+# endpoints that support blocking will also honor a wait parameter specifying a maximum duration for the blocking request.
+# This is limited to 10 minutes.This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes,
+# respectively).
+wait: 600s
+# enable HTTP/2, HTTP/2 used to be default but some users said that newer version of Consul doesn't support HTTP/2 anymore.
+enableHttp2: false
 ```

 ### API B